 Monitoring the host filesystem for Indicators of Compromise is recommended and will help mitigate the ongoing risk; however, these indicators are limited in scope and can be evaded by attackers.
 In addition, administrators should evaluate local and active directory user accounts that may have been compromised, and either disable the accounts or configure alerts to notify if these accounts are used in unexpected ways.

-ExtraHop Reveal(x) can assist by enhancing visibility into network traffic and alerting incident responders to malicious behavior that may be related to this vulnerability, including but not limited to:
+ExtraHop Reveal(x) can assist with Citrix monitoring, enhancing visibility into network traffic and alerting incident responders to malicious behavior that may be related to this vulnerability, including but not limited to:

 - unexpected user logins,